Sierraville, California

 Sierraville (Sierra, Spanish for "mountain range" and Ville, French for "town") is a census-designated place in Sierra County, California, United States.
 It is at the southern end of the huge Sierra Valley which is used primarily as pasture and is also at the junction of California State Route 49 and California State Route 89 southwest of Loyalton.
 Sierraville has a post office with ZIP code 96126.
 The post office opened under the name Sierra Valley in 1862 and became known as the Sierraville post office in 1899.
 The population was 239 as of the 2020 census.

 It is the site of the only traffic signal (a flashing red light) in Sierra County.
 In the winter of 2007, it was removed after an automobile accident and was replaced in the fall of 2008.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 5.0 square miles (13.0 km^{2}), 99.98% of it land and 0.02% of it water.
+According to the United States Census Bureau, the CDP covers an area of 5.0 square miles (13.0 km^{2}), of which 99.98% is land and 0.02% is water.